Part B: Further technical guidance

 CASE STUDY 1: Study duration for pain relief

-A listed herbal medicine containing willow bark (Salix alba) has the scientific indication: 'Helps relieve short-term back pain'.
+A listed herbal medicine containing willow bark (Salix alba) has the scientific indication: 'Helps relieve mild joint pain temporarily'.

-A clinical trial reports a long-term pain relief effect in subjects suffering osteoporosis and back pain beginning 2 weeks after the initiation of treatment.
+A clinical trial reports a long-term pain relief effect in subjects suffering osteoporosis and joint pain beginning 2 weeks after the initiation of treatment.

 The above indication is not supported by the outcomes of this study.